selimerunkut/factastichealth_website/_posts/2018-03-27-my-autoimmune-taming-morning-routine.md

 In between the celery stick juice and the smoothie, I do my breathing exercises and some stretching that gives me an uplift.
 After this, a few minutes meditation and you feel like your mind is ready for anything that the day will throw at you.

 Then comes the hard part, the cold shower.
-You can read about that in my post&nbsp;[My Autoimmune Taming Morning Routine part 2](https://factastichealth.com/my-autoimmune-taming-morning-routine-part-2)
+You can read about that in my post [My Autoimmune Taming Morning Routine part 2](https://factastichealth.com/my-autoimmune-taming-morning-routine-part-2)

 And this kind of routines did not make my life more boring or dull.
 It was exactly the opposite I had a clearer mind and more time to do the things that I liked and finish projects more easily.